 Graduate Teacher Training Program

-I am a member of The Graduate Teacher Training Program, sponsored by the Graduate Representation Committee.
+In 2013, I completed the Graduate Teacher Training Program.
 The goal of the program is to train graduate students in different models of effective teaching, specifically for the teaching of psychology.
 Workshops and training focus on three distinct areas of instruction: student learning, assessment of student learning, and teaching techniques.
 By the end of their tenure in this program, participants complete a portfolio of teaching related documents, including a reflective teaching statement, course syllabus, and peer-observation reflection.